uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Go slow, we are going too fast, too fast…
 We have many tears to shed before we even get to the word reconciliation.[^42]

-To determine the truth and to tell the full and complete story of residential schools in this country, the TRC needed to hear from Survivors and their families, former staff, government and church officials, and all those affected by residential schools.
+To determine the truth and to tell the full and complete story of residential schools in this country, the =|TRC=Truth and Reconciliation Commission of Canada= needed to hear from Survivors and their families, former staff, government and church officials, and all those affected by residential schools.
 Canada’s national history in the future must be based on the truth about what happened in the residential schools.
 One hundred years from now, our children’s children and their children must know and still remember this history, because they will inherit from us the responsibility of ensuring that it never happens again.

 <!-- page 022 -->## What is reconciliation?

 During the course of the Commission’s work, it has become clear that the concept of reconciliation means different things to different people, communities, institutions, and organizations.
-The TRC mandate describes reconciliation as “an ongoing individual and collective process, and will require commitment from all those affected including First Nations, Inuit and Métis former Indian Residential School (IRS) students, their families, communities, religious entities, former school employees, government and the people of Canada.
+The =|TRC=Truth and Reconciliation Commission of Canada= mandate describes reconciliation as “an ongoing individual and collective process, and will require commitment from all those affected including First Nations, Inuit and Métis former Indian Residential School (=|IRS=Indian Residential School=) students, their families, communities, religious entities, former school employees, government and the people of Canada.
 Reconciliation may occur between any of the above groups.”[^43]

 The Commission defines _reconciliation_ as an ongoing process of establishing and maintaining respectful relationships.